brickmeister/mlflow_docker/README.md

 docker-compose up
 ```

-In a separate terminal, run the following command to test if the gunicorn server is up

 ## Test if gunicorn is working

+In a separate terminal, run the following command to test if the gunicorn server is up. ** Note there is some startup time to connect to the MLFlow registry, so it is suggested to wait a few minutes before attempting curl the rest endpoint.

 ```
 curl localhost:5000
 ```

-Expected result is
+Expected result is.
 ```
-{hello world}
+{"hello":"world"}
 ```